Shreya-Jash/Shreya-Jash/README.md

-# 💫 About Me:
+# 💫 Developer Profile:
-<br>👋 Hey, I'm Shreya Jash!
-A Frontend Developer and Graphics Designer on a quest to create captivating user experiences and eye-catching designs.
+<br>👋 Hey, I'm Shreya!
+A Software Developer on a quest to create captivating user experiences and build resilient backends.
 Explore with me! 🚀

 ## 🌐 Socials: